 Learn about the different stages in cacao production and participate in the labor process, how to ferment and dry the cacao beans ready to make chocolate.

 Prepare the most amazing energetic chocolate.
-Visit chocolate factories that produce high-quality chocolate – certificated to export.
+Visit chocolate factories that produce high-quality chocolate – certified to export.

-Includes; Teachers, translators, transport to course destination, food during the Chazuta and Lamas trip only.
-During the two day trip to Chazuta includes; all course accommodation for the night, food and courses.
+Includes; Teachers, translators, transport to course destination, and food during the Chazuta trip only.